Cisco-Learning/Learning-Content-Template/README.md

 - `<ROOT FOLDER>` - This is the main repo name, which contains subdirectories (defined below), `Root folder` is the same name as the repo which is labeled after the learning content being created.
 - `assessments` - This is where skill assessments/quizzes related to job skills or course specific skills are defined.
-- `assets` - Use this subdirectory to house any assets related to content, diagrams, images .. etc
+- `assets` - Use this subdirectory to house any assets related to content, diagrams, images… etc
 - `course-outline` This subdirectory is used to define the course outline, template included.
 - `labs` - This subdirectory where `hands on labs` related to the learning content is defined.
 This is also treated as a standalone module when building a learning path.
 - `learning-path`- This subdirectory contains work related to defining a learning path from the `modules` defined for the course.
 - `modules` - This subdirectory contains the `micro learning` portions of the course content, this is derived from the course outline and expanded upon in details.
 - `tags` - This is where we will define content related tags in `JSON` format, this will be leveraged when locating and searching for content in `Ti`.
-- `use-cases` - This is where related, real world scenarios are defined and built, `Use Cases` are typically used within a learning path or standalone offering outside of the course content.
+- `use-cases` - This is where related, real world scenarios are defined and built, `Use Cases` are typically used within a learning path or standalone offering outside the course content.
 - `README.md` - This is the main README.md within the repo, this is where the course outline is defined and saved - see a course outline example here.

 ## 〽️  READMEs